tjvananne/technical-field-guide/tactical/Python/tricky_installs/install_modules_from_wheel.md

     activate py3464

 I messed up my paths for virtual environments, so I have to cd into the `py3464/Scripts` directory, then run `activate` in the command prompt in order to activate my virtual environment.
 That is probably an easy fix but I haven't got around to it yet and the workaround takes two seconds.
+(Plus I've added enough junk to my %PATH% variable that I think I'm fine with this workaround).

+## Installing the wheel

 Now once your virtual environment is activated (if you're just using the non-virtualenv version of python, forget about that last part), cd into your "downloads" directory, or wherever you have the freshly downloaded wheel file.

-## Installing the wheel

 Next, execute:

     pip install (name of wheel here.whl)

+Don't forget the `.whl` extension, or better yet just copy pasta.